Brad1141/Discourse_Classification/README.md

 ### Description
-Discourse_classification is a BERT model designed to identify different discourse elements in a student's writing.
-The model is fine-tuned for NER Token Classification and uses the Kaggle [Feedback Prize - Evaluating Student Writing](https://www.kaggle.com/c/feedback-prize-2021/data) dataset for training.
+Discourse_classification is a Longformer model designed to identify different discourse elements in a student's writing.
+The model is fine-tuned for NER Token Classification and uses the [PERSUADE](https://www.kaggle.com/c/feedback-prize-2021/data) dataset for training.

 #### All Discourse Elements (NER Token Classifiers)
 First, the model divides the corpus into distinct discourse elements and then the elements are classified as one of the following...